-Sometimes this data gathering is done by in-person interviews, phone interviews, what they say on social media, and what they’re quoted as saying or writing on web pages that surface on organic search results.
+Sometimes this data gathering is done through in-person interviews, phone interviews, what they say on social media, and what they’re quoted as saying or writing on web pages that surface on organic search results.

 Once you put all of that together and you start to see commonalities, you can group the results into buckets and you’ll know you have the beginning of a buyer persona.

-A buyer persona again is a semi-fictional representation of an ideal client.
+A buyer persona, again, is a semi-fictional representation of an ideal client.

 What’s the Ideal Number of Buyer Personas Needed for Managed IT Services Differentiation?

-For most small- and mid-sized managed IT services providers and IT consulting firms, having much more than three or four buyer personas is a massive, massive undertaking.
+For most small- and mid-sized managed IT services providers and IT consulting firms, having more than three or four buyer personas is a massive undertaking.
 And in some cases, you’ll want to start with as few as two buyer personas.

 What you may find also as you start to research your buyer personas, is: